JoshuaLelon/LikeThese/README.md

 > ```
 >
 > **Root Cause**
-> Curly quotes (“ ”) or multi-line strings in a Mermaid label cause parse issues.
+> Curly quotes ("" or "") or multi-line strings in a Mermaid label cause parse issues.
 >
 > **Fix**
 > Replace curly quotes with straight quotes or remove quotes entirely.
 Also avoid abrupt line breaks.